AVIS: Autonomous Visual Information Seeking with Large Language Model Agent: Introduction

 Current state-of-the-art vision-language models (VLMs) find it challenging to answer such questions for several reasons.
 Firstly, they are not trained with objectives that encourage them to discern fine-grained categories and details within images.
 Secondly, they utilize a relatively smaller language model compared to state-of-the-art Large Language Models (LLMs), which constrains their reasoning capabilities.
 Lastly, they do not compare the query image against a substantial corpus of images associated with varying metadata, unlike systems that employ image search techniques.

-To overcome these challenges, we introduce a novel method in this paper that achieves state-of-the-art results on visual information seeking tasks by integrating LLMs with three types of tools: (i) computer vision tools such as object detection, OCR, image captioning models, and VQA models, which aid in extracting visual information from the image, (ii) a web search tool that assists in retrieving open world knowledge and facts, and (iii) an image search tool that enables us to glean relevant information from metadata associated with visually similar images.
+To overcome these challenges, we introduce a novel method in this paper that achieves state-of-the-art results on visual information seeking tasks by enabling a \textbf{LLM Agent use tools via tree-search decision-making}.
+We use three types of tools: (i) computer vision tools such as object detection, OCR, image captioning models, and VQA models, which aid in extracting visual information from the image, (ii) a web search tool that assists in retrieving open world knowledge and facts, and (iii) an image search tool that enables us to glean relevant information from metadata associated with visually similar images.
 Our approach utilizes an LLM-powered planner to dynamically determine which tool to use at each step and what query to send to it.
 Furthermore, we employ an LLM-powered reasoner that scrutinizes the output returned by the tools and extracts the crucial information from them.
 To retain the information throughout the process, we use a working memory component.
 Figure~\ref{fig:tease} shows an example information seeking process performed by our method.

 Several recent studies~\cite{wu2023visual, yang2023mmreact, gupta2022visual, surís2023vipergpt, lu2023chameleon} have enhanced LLMs with APIs to handle multi-modal vision-language inputs.
 These systems generally employ a two-stage strategy, namely \textit{plan} and \textit{execute}.
 Initially, the LLM breaks down a question into a plan, typically represented as a structured program or a sequence of instructions.
 Following this, the necessary APIs are activated to collect the required information.
 While this method has shown potential in elementary visual-language tasks, it frequently fails in more complex real-world situations.
 In such cases, a comprehensive plan cannot be inferred merely from the initial question.
 Instead, it necessitates dynamic modifications based on real-time feedback.